 Thrills of Watersports

-If you are someone who craves high-energy adventures on the water, Bass Pro Shops & Cabela’s Canada have everything you need.
+If you crave high-energy adventures on the water, Bass Pro Shops & Cabela’s Canada have everything you need.
 Enjoy a romantic getaway on a kayak, a fun day tubing with your family, and everything in between.

 How to choose the right paddle for your kayak?